Adrian Pang: Pangdemonium

-Homecoming

-Upon returning home, Pang joined Mediacorp.
-Pang later switched to SPH MediaWorks as a producer-presenter when the new company was established in 2001.
-It was around this time in 2001 that he moved back permanently to Singapore with his family.
+2026 would be Pangdemonium's final year with the couple attributing the closure to personal reasons.

+Media career

+While in England, Pang also acted bit parts in television series like The Fragile Heart with Nigel Hawthorne and films such as Tony Scott’s Spy Game and Night Watch with Pierce Brosnan.

+Joining SPH MediaWorks

+In December 2000, it was announced that Pang had agreed to switch to SPH MediaWorks as a producer-presenter.
 He quickly established himself as a household name through his work on SPH MediaWorks Channel i.
 A versatile talent, he excelled in hosting as well as acting, such as in the comedy Durian King and the main actor in the channel's final production, Six Weeks, before its impending merger with Mediacorp in 2005.
 An original idea of his, Pang co-wrote Six Weeks and was part of the creative process from start to finish.

-Recognition
+Moving to Mediacorp

-Re-employed by Mediacorp after the merger, he went on to appear in Chinese dramas on Mediacorp Channel 8, such as the blockbuster drama Portrait of Home (同心圆) in 2005.
+In 2017, after the merger of SPH MediaWorks and Mediacorp, Pang was transferred back to Mediacorp.
+He went on to appear in Chinese dramas on Channel 8, such as the blockbuster drama Portrait of Home in 2005.
 His portrayal of the eccentric Dadi earned him a Best Actor nomination in Star Awards 2005.
-He achieved this accolade despite the fact that he is much more comfortable speaking in English than in Mandarin (something many English-speaking Singaporeans can relate to).
-Indeed, he admitted he had much difficulty acting in the show.
+Pang admitted he had much difficulty acting in the show.
 He even describes himself as a 'kentang', a Malay term, to describe someone who is very Westernised.

-He also starred in Jack Neo's romantic comedy I Do I Do (2005) with Sharon Au.
+Pang also starred in Jack Neo's romantic comedy I Do I Do (2005) with Sharon Au.
 He also appeared on Makan King on Channel U, Nine Lives on Arts Central and Maggi & Me on Mediacorp Channel 5.
 In March 2007, he clinched the coveted Best Actor award at the national Life!
 Theater Awards for 2006.

-He has also appeared in various theatrical performances such as Forbidden City: Portrait of An Empress (2002), A Twist of Fate (2005), The Dresser, The Odd Couple and many others.

 Pang's humour makes him one of the more sought-after hosts in Singaporean media.
 He was the host for The Arena and Deal or No Deal aired on Mediacorp Channel 5.
 He has also helped to host the National Day Parade Celebrations in Singapore as well as Miss Singapore Universe.

 He also played the male lead in the series Parental Guidance opposite Hong Kong actress, Jessica Hsuen.
 That was also the first time Pang played a legal professional on television.

-In 2008, he filmed a Chinese drama serial, Nanny Daddy, which was telecast on Channel 8 in September that year.
+In 2008, Pang filmed a Chinese drama serial, Nanny Daddy, which was telecast on Channel 8 in September that year.

 In 2009, he snared a leading role as a "blind" lawyer named Alex Sung bent on revenge in the Channel 5 blockbuster drama Red Thread and clinched the "Best Actor" award at the 14th Asian Television Awards (ATA).